STEPHENOSHATEYE/rock-paper-scissors/README.md

 If computer or user wins a round, they move to the next round.
 It's a tie, there is no winner hence, the round is replayed till there's a winner.

 At the end of the game, the winner is declared.

+More improvements are coming to this game as I progress through the course, WATCH OUT!!!!